 American strong pale ales range from deep golden to copper in color.
 The style is characterized by floral and citrus-like American-variety hops used to produce high hop bitterness, flavor, and aroma.
-Note that "floral and citrus-like American-variety hop character" is the perceived end, but may be a result of the skillful use of hops of other national origins.
+Note that floral, fruity, citrus-like, piney, resinous, or sulfur-like American-variety hop character is the perceived end, but may be a result of the skillful use of hops of other national origins.
 American strong pale ales have medium body and low to medium maltiness.
 Low caramel character is allowable.
 Fruity-ester flavor and aroma should be moderate to strong.
 Diacetyl should be absent or present at very low levels.
 Chill haze is allowable at cold temperatures.

-Original Gravity ("Plato) 1.050-1.060 (12.5-14.7 "Plato) • Apparent Extract/Final Gravity ("Plato) 1.008-1.016 (2-4 "Plato) • Alcohol by Weight (Volume) 4.4-5% (5.5-6.3%) • Bitterness (IBU) 40-50 • Color SRM (EBC) 6-14 (12-28 EBC)
+Original Gravity (°Plato) 1.050-1.060 (12.5-14.7 °Plato) ◆ Apparent Extract/Final Gravity (°Plato) 1.008-1.016 (2-4 °Plato) ◆ Alcohol by Weight (Volume) 4.4-5% (5.5-6.3%) ◆ Bitterness (IBU) 40-50 ◆ Color SRM (EBC) 6-14 (12-28 EBC)